jtgasper3/jenkins-training/README.md

 1. Check the console log, what happened?
    <details>
    <summary>Get the answer</summary>

    Jenkins has started a Docker container using the <code>node</code> image.
-It mounted the WORKSPACE directory into the container and is executing commands (<code>npm install</code>) inside the container.
+It mounted the WORKSPACE directory into the container and is executing commands (`npm install`) inside the container.
    </details>